 Support for young carers

-If you are a young person and spend time looking after a member of your family like your mum or dad, or brother or sister, then there could be support for you.
-Find out more about being a young carer or call Scottish Borders Young Carers Service at Action for Children on 01896 750173.
+- If you are a young person and spend time looking after a member of your family like your mum or dad, or brother or sister, then there could be support available to help you.

 Support for the person you care for

-If the person you care for would benefit from social care support contact Customer Support and Advice Services.
+- If the person you care for would benefit from social care support, advice and information is available at our What Matters Hubs drop in sessions.